SravanthiVangara/RISC-V-Processor-Design-in-SystemVerilog-Single-Cycle-5-Stage-Pipelined-CPU-/README.md

 Purpose

 This assertion verifies that memory output data is only valid when a memory read operation is enabled, preventing unintended values from appearing on the memory output during simulation
-This assertion checks that memory results are not written when memory read is disabled.

 Assertions help detect functional errors during simulation.